dextr001/deep-CNN-keras/README.md

   <li> <code>-save-model _file_</code> Saves the model architecture used for training to the given file (training mode only).
 You may want to save the model after training to test it later. </li>
   <li> <code>-load-weights _file_</code> Loads existing weights from this file.
 The weights must match the architecture of the model being used.
 You can load weights for a training run to fine-tune the model's parameters. </li>
   <li> <code>-save-weights _file_</code> Saves the trained weights to this file (training mode only).
 You should save weights if you wish to test the trained model later. </li>
+  <li> <code>--explicit-labels</code> Uses an explicitly-provided label distribution over the classes (i.e. soft labels) instead of just a 1-hot vector for labels.
+To use this option, the code must be formatted appropriately (see "Preparing Your Data" below). </li>
   <li> <code>--test</code> Runs a test on a model with existing weights instead of training.
 This option requires the <code>-load-weights</code> to be set.
 You may also want to explicity load the model (<code>-load-model</code>) that you used for training. </li>
   <li> <code>-confusion-matrix _file_</code> Saves a confusion matrix of the test results to the given file (test mode only). </li>
   <li> <code>-report-misclassified _file_</code> Saves a list of misclassified images to the given file (test mode only).
 Each line of this file will contain the path of a misclassified image, followed by its correct (ground truth) class, and then the class that was incorrectly predicted by the model. </li>